thowell/optimization_dynamics/README.md

 ```
 This will install and build the package.

-[Notebooks](examples/README.md) can be run for the following examples:
+[Notebooks](examples/README.md) are generated upon installation and can be run for the following examples:

 ## planar push
 <img src="animations/planar_push_rotate.gif" alt="drawing" width="400"/>